 As with all business deals, there are also disadvantages for both sides.
 The lessor has limited control over how and when payments are made.
 Nor can they control how the items they are leasing are treated.
 Accountants refer to this lack of control on the part of the lessor as the agency costs of leasing.

-Generally Accepted Accounting Principles (GAAP) require companies to identify their leases.
-These leases must be evaluated to ensure that they meet model guidelines and that each lease is properly accounted for.
-NetSuite lease accounting software includes tools designed to simplify this form of accounting.
+Generally Accepted Accounting Principles (GAAP) require companies to identify and evaluate their leases to ensure that they meet model guidelines and that each lease is properly accounted for.
+Sound tricky?
+It can be.
+This is where Netsuite comes in.

-Operating leases, also referred to as capital leases, and financing leases are the two most popular types of leases.
-To distinguish between the two, you need to understand how much risk and how much reward for owning the assets a lessor has given to the lessee.
+Operating leases also referred to as capital leases, and financing leases are the two most popular types of leases.
+To distinguish between the two, you need to understand how much risk and how much reward exists for owning the assets a lessor has given to the lessee.

-If there was a full transfer of risks and rewards, this is a financing lease based on IFRS standards.
+If there was a full transfer of risks and rewards, this is a financing lease based on International Financial Reporting Standards (IFRS).
 If there is not a complete transfer of risks and rewards, then it is an operating lease.
 Common examples of operating leases are the leases between an apartment renter and their landlord.